Jarrod Marrs

 Jarrod Thomas Marrs (born May 28, 1975) is an American competition swimmer who specialized in breaststroke events.
 He twice competed at the Pan American Games (1999 and 2003), winning a silver medal in the men's 100-meter breaststroke in both, and won a gold medal at the 2000 FINA Short Course World Championships as a member of the first-place U.S. team in the 4x100-meter medley relay.
 While he was a college student at Louisiana State University (LSU), he competed for the LSU Tigers swimming and diving team.

-He is an assistant swimming coach for the University of Houston.
+He also served as an assistant swimming coach for the University of Houston.